Guide for Authors

 Tables and figures may be presented with captions within the main body of the manuscript; if so, figures should additionally be uploaded as high resolution files.

 This journal operates a single blind review process.
-All contributions are sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
-The Editor-in-Chief is responsible for the final decision regarding acceptance or rejection of articles.
-The Editor-in-Chief's decision is final.
-For more information on the types of peer review, please visit: https://www.elsevier.com/reviewers/what-is-peer-review.
+All contributions will be initially assessed by the editor for suitability for the journal.
+Papers deemed suitable are then typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
+The Editor is responsible for the final decision regarding acceptance or rejection of articles.
+The Editor' s decision is final.
+Editors are not involved in decisions about papers that they have written themselves or have been written by family members or colleagues or which relate to products or services in which the editor has a conflict of interest.
+Any such submission is subject to the journal's usual procedures, with peer review handled independently of the relevant editor and their research groups.
+More information on types of peer review.

-4. When author submits the revised manuscript, Editor-in-chief would make final decision.
+- When author submits the revised manuscript, the original reviewers will be invited to review the manuscript if necessary.
+Editor-in-Chief will make final decision.

 Use of word processing software